tmaxwellmt/blog-website/NOTES.md

-##Phase One
+###Phase One Notes

-Build an express app using the express App using the express app generator [Express Generator](npm install express-generator -g)
+Basic Setup

+Bootstrap the backend using Express Generator

-1)`sudo npm install express-generator -g`
+`sudo npm install express-generator -g` only need to install globally once
-  -only need to do this ONCE
-  -to use -> `express (name of app)`
+To use -> express nameOfApp
-2) `express my_blog`
+express blog
+WE ARE GOING TO COMMIT OFTEN

+Let's make sure we ignore node_modules

-ignore `node_modules` with the command `echo 'node_modules' >> .gitignore`
+  `echo 'node_modules/' >> .gitignore`

-Delete any unnecessary things the generator created -i.e. views folder and any view engine middleware -public directory
+Delete any unnecessary things the generator created

+ie: Views folder and any view engine middleware public directory
+  Add a test endpoint to app.js,

+  `app.get('/test', function(req,res){
+    res.json({message: "App functioning properly"}) });`

+update server in `bin/www to use port 3001:` and `var port = normalizePort(process.env.PORT || '3001')`;

-Take the app for a spin
+Take the app for a spin, and test your endpoint using PostMan
-Throw a test in beneath the first app.use's in app.js `app.get('/test', function (){
-  res.json({message: " App is barely functioning"})
-});`

-If it is functional, commit your code
+If the app is functional - commit your code

+Configure MongoDB
+  - Install any dependencies
+    - IE Mongo & Mongoose
+  - Add magically connect to Database line
+  - Commit code

+### begin API Phase
-before creating API, checkout to a new branch
+  -checkout to a safe branch `git checkout -b articles` -create article model
+  -create routes folder, and 'routes/articles.js' file -create endpoints in 'routes/articles' ONE AT A TIME and continually test using postman -Once they ALL work!
+    -`git add -A`
+    -`git commit -m "message"`
+    -`git push origin articles` -> pushes it to new branch -`git checkout master`
+    -`git merge articles` -> brings new code into articles -`git push origin master` -> syncs master branch with new code